jbreue16/CADET/README.rst

 Citing
 ------------
-The development of CADET has been a remarkable collaborative effort, with multiple dedicated individuals contributing their expertise to create a powerful and versatile open-source software tool.
-Countless hours of hard work and innovation have been invested to provide the scientific community with a valuable resource for chromatography analysis and design.
+The development of CADET has been a collaborative effort, with multiple dedicated individuals contributing their expertise to create a powerful and versatile open-source software tool.
+Countless hours of hard work have been invested to provide the scientific community with a valuable resource.
 As an open-source project, CADET relies on the support and recognition from users and researchers to thrive.
-Therefore, we kindly request that any publications, research, or work leveraging the capabilities of CADET acknowledge its creators and their seminal contributions by citing a relevant subset of the following publications.
+Therefore, we kindly ask that any publications or projects leveraging the capabilities of CADET acknowledge its creators and their contributions by citing an adequate selection of our publications.

-Cite the software in general:
+**General:**

-- **Leweke, S.; von Lieres, E.: Chromatography Analysis and Design Toolkit (CADET)**, Computers and Chemical Engineering 113 (2018), 274–294. `DOI: 10.1016/j.compchemeng.2018.02.025 <https://doi.org/10.1016/j.compchemeng.2018.02.025>`_
+- Leweke, S.; von Lieres, E.: `Chromatography Analysis and Design Toolkit (CADET) <https://doi.org/10.1016/j.compchemeng.2018.02.025>`_, Computers and Chemical Engineering **113** (2018), 274–294.

-Cite numerical algorithms and techniques:

-- **von Lieres, E.; Andersson, J.: A fast and accurate solver for the general rate model of column liquid chromatography**, Computers and Chemical Engineering 34,8 (2010), 1180–1191. `DOI: 10.1016/j.compchemeng.2010.03.008 <https://doi.org/10.1016/j.compchemeng.2010.03.008>`_
+- von Lieres, E.; Andersson, J.: `A fast and accurate solver for the general rate model of column liquid chromatography <https://doi.org/10.1016/j.compchemeng.2010.03.008>`_, Computers and Chemical Engineering **34,8** (2010), 1180–1191.

-Cite parameter sensitivities and algorithmic differentiation:
+**Numerics:**

+- Breuer, J. M.; Leweke, S.; Schmölder, J.; Gassner, G.; von Lieres, E.: `Spatial discontinuous Galerkin spectral element method for a family of chromatography models in CADET <https://doi.org/10.1016/j.compchemeng.2023.108340>`_, Computers and Chemical Engineering **177** (2023), 108340.

-- **Püttmann, A.; Schnittert, S.; Leweke, S.; von Lieres, E.: Utilizing algorithmic differentiation to efficiently compute chromatograms and parameter sensitivities**, Chemical Engineering Science, 139 (2016), 152–162. `DOI: 10.1016/j.ces.2015.08.050 <https://doi.org/10.1016/j.ces.2015.08.050>`_
+- Leweke, S.; von Lieres, E.: `Fast arbitrary order moments and arbitrary precision solution of the general rate model of column liquid chromatography with linear isotherm <http://dx.doi.org/10.1016/j.compchemeng.2015.09.009>`_, Computers and Chemical Engineering **84** (2016), 350–362.

-- **Püttmann, A.; Schnittert, S.; Naumann, U.; von Lieres, E.: Fast and accurate parameter sensitivities for the general rate model of column liquid chromatography**, Computers and Chemical Engineering 56,13 (2013), 46-57. `DOI: 10.1016/j.compchemeng.2013.04.021 <https://doi.org/10.1016/j.compchemeng.2013.04.021>`_
+- Püttmann, A.; Schnittert, S.; Naumann, U.; von Lieres, E.: `Fast and accurate parameter sensitivities for the general rate model of column liquid chromatography <http://dx.doi.org/10.1016/j.compchemeng.2013.04.021>`_, Computers and Chemical Engineering **56** (2013), 46–57.

+**Applications:**

+- Heymann, W.; Glaser, J.; Schlegel, F.; Johnson, W.; Rolandi, P.; von Lieres, E.: `Advanced score system and automated search strategies for parameter estimation in mechanistic chromatography modeling <https://doi.org/10.1016/j.chroma.2021.462693>`_, Journal of Chromatography A **1661** (2022): 462693.

+- He, Q.-L.; Leweke, S.; von Lieres, E.: `Efficient numerical simulation of simulated moving bed chromatography with a single-column solver <http://doi.org/10.1016/j.compchemeng.2017.12.022>`_, Computers and Chemical Engineering **111** (2018), 183–198.

+- Freier, L.; von Lieres, E.: `Robust multi-objective global optimization of stochastic processes with a case study in gradient elution chromatography <http://doi.org/10.1002/biot.201700257>`_, Biotechnology Journal **13,1** (2018), 1700257.

+- Freier, L.; von Lieres, E.: [Multi-objective global optimization (MOGO): `Algorithm and case study in gradient elution chromatography <http://dx.doi.org/10.1002/biot.201600613>`_, Biotechnology Journal **12,7** (2017), 1600613.

+- Diedrich, J.; Heymann, W.; Leweke, S.; Kunert, C.; Johnson, W.; Hunt, S.; Todd, B.; von Lieres, E.: `Multi-state steric mass-action model and case study on complex high loading behavior of mAb on ion exchange tentacle resin <https://doi.org/10.1016/j.chroma.2017.09.039>`_, Journal of Chromatography A **1525** (2017), 60–70.

+- Püttmann, A.; Schnittert, S.; Leweke, S.; von Lieres, E.: `Utilizing algorithmic differentiation to efficiently compute chromatograms and parameter sensitivities <https://doi.org/10.1016/j.ces.2015.08.050>`_, Chemical Engineering Science, **139** (2016), 152–162.

 Additionally, we recommend citing the zenodo doi for the specific release that you used in your work to ensure reproducibility.